Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: PROPOSED APPROACH

 where $S$ and $\mathcal{L}(.)$ represent the similarity and loss functions.
 Following \citet{achille2019task2vec}, we use the cosine similarity, indicated by $S_{\cos}$, between the normalized gradients to compute the similarity as follows

-Here, $g$ and $g^\prime$ are shorthands for $g(x, t)$ and $g(x^\prime, t^\prime)$, respectively.
-Note that \eqref{eq:task_sim} does not constrain that the inputs must be the same for all tasks and may be applied to tasks not sharing the same inputs.
+Here, $g$ and $g^\prime$ are shorthands for $g(x, t)$ and $g(x^\prime, t^\prime)$, respectively, and $\vert \cdot \vert$ computes element-wise absolute values.
+Note that \eqref{eq:task_sim} does not constrain that the inputs must be the same for all tasks and may be applied to tasks not sharing the same input.

 We use a pre-trained backbone ($\theta_s$) with task-specific heads ($\theta_t$'s) to compute the similarity.
-The task-specific heads are randomly initialized, so we fine-tuned them on the training examples.
+The task-specific heads are randomly initialized, so we fine-tune them on the training examples.
 The backbone remains frozen during this fine-tuning.
-For our experiments, the expectation, $\mathbb{E}$, in \eqref{eq:task_sim} is replaced by the empirical mean, and the similarity is computed as

-where $N$ represents the number of examples used for similarity computation.
-As our task similarity is defined as the expectation of example-level similarity, we ensure that no model parameters are disabled in the forward pass due to the dropout layer.
+For our experiments, the expectation, $\mathbb{E}$, in \eqref{eq:task_sim} is replaced by the empirical mean.
+As our task similarity is defined as the expectation of example-level similarity, we ensure that no model parameters are disabled in the forward pass due to dropout layers.